Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 completely on it’s own.
 Needed to create  a ko.observable var to pass in ko buttons array value  so that it could be in the proper ko function form for the binding to work.

+10:59 AM
+- **feat: create all list buttons with foreach**
+- less repetitive code
+-more precise button bindings
+-use only one list at bottom of buttons, which is probably a good way to go, least complex